top of page

 Value affects damage dealt, healed, or reduced.

-It can also determine range for environmental effects or forced Player movement.
+It can also determine range for Actions/effects.

 Sample Enemy Actions